-Advice on a gap year
+Benefits of taking a gap year

-- have time to think about your long-term career plans
+- think about your career plans

 - travel and experience other cultures